goldkim92/what-uncertainty/README.md

 We show the experiments in this section.
 We first compare the proposed network [2] (valid acc.
 71.1%) with the baseline resnet network [1] (valid acc.
 70.7%) by observing the calibration effect.
 After that, we compare the aleotoric uncertainty and the epistemic uncertainty in the out-of-distribution (Cifar100 vs SVHN) setting.
+Finally, we show the ROC curve with aleotoric and epistemic, respectively, to observe which uncertainty measure correlates with the correctness.

 ### Calibration